Crappies are a popular gamefish. They are also delicious and can be fished and eaten in many locations across the United States where the law permits.

 The best depth to find crappies is anywhere between two and six feet underwater where there are plenty of places where they can hide.

-Once a crappie has struck your bait, you should play with it gently and then reel it in when it stops panicking.
+Once a crappie has struck your bait, you should play with it gently and reel it in when it stops panicking.

 Underwater structures and hiding places are the best places for finding crappies because they typically spawn in such areas.

-Therefore, if you are out fishing at dusk or late in the afternoon, you should cast your line and bait just between two and three feet deep and you will most likely land a good number of crappies.
+Therefore, if you are out fishing at dusk or late in the afternoon, you should cast your line and bait just between two and three feet deep, and you will most likely land a good number of crappies.

 You now know at which depth to fish for crappies and at what time.
 Now let me share with you where (the depth) to catch crappies during the different seasons of the year.